ookieCoder/UDraw_Extension-Persistent_Webpage_Scribbler/README.md

 The extension should now be installed and active.

 ## Usage

+Open [this](https://microsoftedge.microsoft.com/addons/detail/udraw-persistent-webpag/hdhfmgcbocaganecnfibmklhndoajnkl) in Mircosoft Edge Browser to get the extension.
    - Click the extension icon in the toolbar to toggle drawing mode
    - Use the toolbar to adjust settings (color, stroke width)
    - Draw on the webpage